Convert 12 Ft To M

 Q: Is the conversion factor 0.3048 meters/foot exact?

 A: No, the conversion factor is an approximation.
 The exact relationship between the foot and the meter is based on the definition of the yard and the meter, which have undergone revisions over time.
-While 0.3048 meters/foot provides high accuracy for most applications, it's important to keep in mind the slight imprecision.
+But while 0.
+3048 meters/foot provides high accuracy for most applications, it helps to keep in mind the slight imprecision.

 Q: How can I convert meters back to feet?